 Let’s face it unless you were born into the likes of the Kardashian family where dropping £10k for an Hermes bag is just petty cash or a tier 1 influencer where high end fashion labels shower you with their latest catwalk pieces with the hope that you would wear it, snap it and gram it, …

-Hello new ME!
-I know I am a bit late to the new year resolution party but better late than never!
+Hello, it’s the new ME here!
+I know I am a bit late to the new year’s resolution party but better late than never!
 I can’t believe we are already in the second quarter of the year!!
-As they say time flies when you’re having fun!
-Or should I say time is slipping by when you’re getting older?! …
+As they say, time flies when you’re having fun!
+Or should I say time is slipping by when …

 恭喜，恭喜，恭喜發財！ Happy New Year folks!!
-Valentine’s Day is not the only day where the town is dressed in red decorations!
-If you’ve been to Chinatown recently, you would be greeted by a sea of beautiful red lanterns lined the streets in readiness for Chinese New Year (or CNY) also known as Lunar New Year …
+Valentine’s Day is not the only day when the town is dressed in red decorations!
+If you’ve been to Chinatown recently, you would be greeted by a sea of beautiful red lanterns lining the streets in readiness for Chinese New Year (or CNY) also known as Lunar New Year to …

-Strasbourg has been on my bucket list for a couple of years now, ever since I learned about their ever so popular Christmas markets!
-But there are so much more to Strasbourg than just Christmas markets, like the picturesque La Petite France for example!
+La Petite France, Strasbourg has been on my bucket list for a couple of years now, ever since I learned about their ever-so-popular Christmas markets!
+But there is so much more to Strasbourg than just Christmas markets, like the picturesque La Petite France for example!
 Needless to say, this was my favourite part of Strasbourg and it has attracted millions of visitors every year worldwide!
-Beautiful half-timbered pastel-coloured houses lined perfectly along the Rhine River; charming narrow and windy cobblestoned streets waiting to be explored; countless bridges laid picturesquely over the river and canals; and indulging in mouth watering French-German cuisines are some of the things that has put Strasbourg on the world travellers radar.
+Beautiful half-timbered pastel-coloured houses lined perfectly along the Rhine River; charming narrow and windy cobblestoned streets waiting to be explored; countless bridges laid picturesquely over the river and canals and indulging in mouth-watering French-German cuisines are some of the things that have put Strasbourg on the world travellers radar.

 After a short walk from the station, we arrived at the town centre.
-We had to go through the security though where our bags were checked – possibly due to it being Christmas?
-It was a bit inconvenient but I was happy for this added security.
+We had to go through security though where our bags were checked – possibly due to it being Christmas?
+It was a bit inconvenient but I was happy about this added security.